jessesquires/jessesquires.com/_posts/2022-01-11-time-machine-error-35-monterey.md

 For now, rebooting my MacBook has "fixed" the issue and backups are working again --- but this is likely only temporary.
 I expect to see the error again soon, and I supposed I'll just have to reboot again.
 And again.
 And again.

 {% include post_image.html %}

+{% include updated_notice.html
+message="
+Reader [David Humphrey](https://twitter.com/humphd/status/1481049310888439814) mentioned a better possible workaround:

+> I had something like this with Time Machine backups to my Synology, and it turned out to be macOS holding open simultaneous connections, which is why rebooting fixed it.
+When it happens now, I know that I can go and force a disconnect of the user on the NAS and that fixes.
+" %}